PeisenZhao79/Forced-Labor-in-SC-Brazil/README.md

 # Forced-Labor-in-SC-Brazil
-Here contains all the code for analyzing the forced labor research project for construction material in Brazil!
+Here contains all the code for analyzing the forced labor cases for construction material in Brazil!